Changing the Homeschool Culture

 3. Read widely.

 Expand your own understanding of education.
-You owe no homeschool guru total allegiance.
+You owe no homeschool expert total allegiance.
 In fact, it is your obligation to think critically about any educational philosophy you adopt, consider, explore.
 Know enough about a variety of educational options so that when you do make friends with someone within that belief structure, you can find common ground in vocabulary and in understanding why that particular strain has a contribution to make to the conversation about education.

 If you start with these three tips, you will create space for diversity, for personal growth, and for lasting friendships.